AI Frameworks & Agent Orchestration - LangGraph

 Audit and scope

-We review your existing graph code or your requirements document if you are starting fresh.
-We map the intended agent behavior against what the graph actually does, identify the specific nodes, edges, or state fields causing problems, and produce a written scope of work before any build begins.
+We review your existing graph code, or your requirements if you are starting fresh, mapping intended agent behavior against what the graph actually does.
+We identify the nodes, edges, or state fields causing problems and produce a written scope of work.

 Build and instrument